Aromatherapy is a complementary therapy used by some people with multiple sclerosis.

 Although there is no research evidence about the effects of aromatherapy on multiple sclerosis, it can promote relaxation and wellbeing.

 Aromatherapy oils are usually used with no problems.
-Some people are allergic to some fragrances and some oils may cause a rash if applied directly to the skin.
+Some people are allergic to some fragrances and some oils may cause a rash if they are applied directly to the skin.
 You can do a small patch test first to check if this might be a problem.